-- The physical interface of the TOE with the external environment is the entire surface of the IC - The electrical interface of the TOE with the external environment is made of the chip's pads including the VDD, RESETB, XCLK, GND and SIO interface - The data interface of the TOE is made of the Contact SIO. - The software interface of the TOE with the hardware consists of Special Function Registers (SFR) and
+- The physical interface of the TOE with the external environment is the entire surface of the IC - The electrical interface of the TOE with the external environment is made of the chip's pads including the Vdd, RESETB, XCLK, GND, IO1, L1 and L2 as well as the contactless radio-frequency interface - The data interface of the TOE is made of the Contact I/O pads and Contactless I/O pads. - The software interface of the TOE with the hardware consists of Special Function Registers (SFR) and CPU instructions. - The TRNG interface of the TOE is defined by the DTRNG FRO and EHP DTRNG FRO libraries interface. - The RSA interface of the TOE is defined by the RSA/ECC/SHA library interface (optional). - The interface to the ECC and SHA calculations is defined from the RSA/ECC/SHA library interface (optional)

-CPU instructions.

-- The TRNG interface of the TOE is defined by DTRNG FRO and EHP DTRNG FRO libraries interface. - The Bootloader interface and the System API interface - The RSA interface of the TOE is defined by the RSA/ECC/SHA library interface (optional). - The interface to the ECC and SHA calculations is defined from the RSA/ECC/SHA library interface (optional)